Scholarships for Adults Nontraditional Students

 • Deadline: Varies

 • Who is eligible?
-The ASIST award is available to adult students facing physical, economic, and/or social challenges.
-Candidates apply through one of the organization’s local chapters.
+The ASIST award is available to adult students in a variety of transitional situations pursuing an associate, bachelor’s, master’s degree, or a certification program.
+Candidates apply through one of the organization’s local chapters, and applicants must reside within the boundaries of a participating chapter.
 Requirements vary by chapter, but applicants generally need to demonstrate financial need and have clearly defined career goals.

 2. Alpha Sigma Lambda Scholarship

 • Who is eligible?
 Adult students attending a school with an active Alpha Sigma Lambda chapter can apply.
-Applicants must have completed at least 24 credits of coursework with a minimum 3.2 GPA.
+Undergraduate applicants must have completed 12 to 24 credits of coursework with a minimum 3.5 GPA, while master’s applicants must have a minimum 3.8 GPA.

 3. American Legion Auxiliary Nontraditional Student Scholarship